DougPfeffer-alt/reading-notes/class-07.md

 - Global Objects: Math Object: The Math Object has properties and methods got mathematical constants and functions.

-- Creating an instance of the date object: In order to work with dtaes, you create an instance of the date object.
-You can then specify the timeand date that you want to represent.
+- Creating an instance of the date object: In order to work with daes, you create an instance of the date object.
+You can then specify the time and date that you want to represent.
   - Methods to set and retrieve the time and date on p.
 137.

 Summary